Muxia village and harbour from Monte Corpiño. End of the Camino de Finisterre and Muxia

 Stone grain stores and cross in Olveiroa

-There are also a couple of posters with menacing wolves and the word Vákner on them but it wasn’t until the following day that I understood what that was all about.
+There are also posters with menacing wolves and the word Vákner on them, although I didn’t understand what that was about until the following day.

-The Vákner turns out to be a mythical werewolf-type beast that an Archbishop from Armenia spoke about when he returned from his Camino de Finisterre and Muxia in the 15th century.
-There’s a spectacular sculpture of this creature a few kilometres into the next stage.
+The Vákner is a mythical werewolf-type creature mentioned by an Armenian archbishop after his Camino de Finisterre and Muxía in the 15th century.
+You’ll see a dramatic sculpture of it on the next stage.

 Practicalities